 Ah, now we’re finally getting back to the rinse again!

 My apple cider vinegar in this rinse will easily grab a hold of that gunk and pull it right out of your hair.
 (I once had a chemistry teacher that described soap this way and I’ve never been able to forget it.)
 Also, my rinse contains chamomile which naturally lightens hair and is completely chemical-free to keep your hair clean and pretty.
 Let’s get to it.

 DIY Hair Lightening Rinse

 - Chamomile tea bag

 - Bragg’s apple cider vinegar (ACV)

-Step 1: Boil a pot of hot water and then pour two cups over chamomile tea bag.
-Let seep for 30-45 minutes.
+Step 1: Boil a pot of hot water and then pour two cups over a chamomile tea bag.
+Let steep for 30-45 minutes.